drilonaliu/Cryptography/README.md

        * A birthday attack - for finding any two different messages that produce the same hash.
    * RSA  -  A complete version of RSA encryption algorithm build with the help of BigInteger java class.
        * Features attack when Bob is not careful when choosing prime numbers $p,q$; that is when $|p-q|<2n^{1/4}$.
-   * HMAC with Simplified SHA-1 - A hash message authentication code written based on the scheme given below .
+   * HMAC with Simplified SHA-1 - A hash message authentication code written based on a scheme.
    * Digital Signature Scheme - Uses simplified AES for encryption of the message, signs with RSA the hash of the message calculated with Simplified SHA-1
    * Block Ciphers - Features several modes of operation with any encryption algorithm:
        * ECB - Electronic Code Book mode